-In order to gear children and young adults for the possibilities and challenges of life in the 21st century, it becomes relevant to discern our postcolonial environment.
-The current global dialogue on postcolonial education addresses cultural imperialism by recognizing and disrupting its legacy while replacing it with a framework of education that enables critical thinking and global awareness.
-Although colonial education unsettled indigenous formal and non-formal educational systems prevalent in former colonies around the world for centuries, realistically, indigenous education systems in themselves, cannot be valued as sufficient mechanisms to bring about transformative change in present times.
-Additionally, the relationship between postcolonialism and globalization points toward dynamic implications for education and new ways of acquiring it.
-If colonial schooling was dismissive of indigenous culture, language, knowledge, and traditions, designed to undermine agency by dislocating its subject’s sense of self, then, postcolonial schooling doesn’t necessarily imply restoration of indigenous forms of education, it does, however, require forms of disruption and dislocation among educators and learners!
+In order to gear ourselves for the possibilities and challenges of life in the 21st century, it becomes pertinent to discern our post-colonial environment.
+The dialogue on post-colonial education addresses cultural imperialism by disrupting its legacy in school curricula and replacing it with a framework of education that enables critical thinking and global awareness.
+Although colonial education unsettled indigenous formal and non-formal educational systems, prevalent in former colonies around the world for centuries, realistically, indigenous education systems in themselves cannot be valued as sufficient mechanisms to bring about transformative change in present times.
+Additionally, the relationship between post-colonialism and globalization points toward dynamic implications for education and new ways of acquiring it.
+If colonial education was dismissive of indigenous knowledge, designed to undermine agency by dislocating its subject’s sense of self, then, post-colonial education doesn’t necessarily imply restoration of indigenous forms of schooling, it does, however, require forms of disruption and dislocation among educators and learners!

-The liminal space time in which we exist can deliver creative means to transform our educational framework into one that fosters knowledge construction, with the flexibility to adjust itself around our post-postcolonial, emerging identities as the ‘betweeners’.
+The liminal space-time surrounding us can deliver creative means to transform our educational framework into one that fosters knowledge-construction, with the built-in flexibility to adjust itself around our emergent identity as the ‘betweeners’, neither here not there but in-between, inhabiting the blur between the postcolonial and post-postcolonial.
 Developing ‘betweenness narratives’ may help view knowledge as something that does things, or makes things happen.
 Perhaps, it may even help develop a new mindset among educators and learners – one that can take account of the evolving meaning of knowledge and the new context and purposes for acquiring it.

 Keeping an emphasis on partnerships, dialogue, and participation from the start, Jugaar Adda is programmed such that it:

-- Aims not to affirm any holistic view, but enable a chance for freeplay, to evolve as a discursive model that earnestly explores, builds upon and develops a non-formal learning framework that has the capacity to accommodate new centers for thought.
+- Aims not to affirm any holistic view, enabling a chance for freeplay.
+We are earnestly exploring, building upon, and developing a learning framework that has the capacity to accommodate new centers for thought.

 - Creates occasion for educators and learners to participate in the evolution of the way problems are framed and tackled in real-world 21st century context.

-- Demonstrates knowledge construction through teamwork, systems thinking, environment-centered concerns, visualization, prototyping and iterative progression.
+- Demonstrates knowledge construction as a series of actions involving teamwork, systems thinking, visualization, prototyping, and iterative progression.